kmchmk/SLT-Data-Usage/docs/README.md

 2. Install the downloaded file.
 2. App will start automatically after the installation.
 3. Save your SLT username (Ex: 94112xxxxxx) and password using the popup window.
-4. You will see a system tray icon containing your data usage summary.
-Hover over to see the full report.
+4. You will see a system tray icon with your data usage summary.
+Left click on it to refresh and hover over to see the full report.
 5. Move it out to the taskbar from system tray, if you want to see it directly all the time.

 ## MacOS